ankitvij7/catadioptric-scene-flow/index.md

 Finding the scene flow i.e. the motion vectors along the x, y, z-axis for each pixel of omnidirectional catadioptric images.

 # Importance
  - Catadioptric cameras are capable of providing a large field-of-view using an arrangement of a single lens and mirror(s).
-They have been shown to be used for recovering optimal 3D geometry, reflectance, texture etc. but have not been used for estimating 3D motion.<br />
+They have been shown to be used for recovering optimal 3D geometry, reflectance, texture etc. **but have not been used for estimating 3D motion till date**.<br />
  - Larger field-of-view  property of catadioptric cameras motivates their usage for 3D motion sensing with potential applications towards autonomous vehicles, VR etc.

 # Introduction